Summer Science: Firefly Facts & Activities

 - Did you ever find 2 fireflies close together?

 There's so much kids can learn just through observation!
 Grab a copy of this FREE printable Bug Scavenger Hunt too and see who else hangs out at night.

 Become an 'Official Firefly Watcher'

-If you're planning to spend some time looking for fireflies this summer, the kids may want to become 'official' Firefly Watcher (your real title would be a 'citizen scientist').
+If you're planning to spend some time looking for fireflies this summer, your kids may want to become 'official' Firefly Watchers (your real title would be a 'citizen scientist').